Offering a service that prioritizes the highest-paying gigs in the gig economy, Stoovo raises funding – TechCrunch

 Stoovo and UberCheats seem to come from the same place.
 The idea is to equip workers with tools that can work for workers instead of for big platforms.

 It’s this vision that attracted investors like Derek Norton from Watertower Ventures to invest in the company.
-To date, Stoovo has raised $2.4 million from investors including Watertower, 500 Startups, Plug and Play Ventures, and TSEF, Févry said.
+To date, Stoovo has raised $2.4 million from investors, including Watertower, 500 Startups, Plug and Play Ventures and TSEF, Févry said.

-With the money the company hopes to build out more products that can enable things like low-cost money transfers.
+With the money, the company hopes to build out more products that can enable things like low-cost money transfers.
 Ultimately, the company just wants to give these gig workers a chance, Févry said.

 “The gig economy is rife with frustrations,” Févry said, and Stoovo is making a pitch to smooth over the obstacles.
 “We really understand your life.
 We are also immigrants,” he said.
 “We know that of that $200… we know you have to send $40 overseas… We are building a product with [gig workers], we are not building for them.”

-Early Stage is the premiere ‘how-to’ event for startup entrepreneurs and investors.
+Early Stage is the premier “how-to” event for startup entrepreneurs and investors.
 You’ll hear firsthand how some of the most successful founders and VCs build their businesses, raise money and manage their portfolios.
-We’ll cover every aspect of company-building: Fundraising, recruiting, sales, legal, PR, marketing and brand building.
+We’ll cover every aspect of company building: Fundraising, recruiting, sales, legal, PR, marketing and brand building.
 Each session also has audience participation built-in — there’s ample time included in each for audience questions and discussion.